jmilla01/Joaquin-Millan---Portfolio/README.md

 #### Data Analytics in Digital House
 I'm gonna post some of my works done during this course.

-1. This project was made with some class teammates, where we had to present to the rest of the course and simulate a debate, presenting information about energy and it's features associated focusing our research in Argentina https://github.com/jmilla01/Joaquin-Millan---Portfolio/blob/main/TP_DH.pbix
+1. This project was made with some class teammates, where we had to present to the rest of the course and simulate a debate, presenting information about energy and it's features associated focusing our research in Argentina.
+In this dashboard we analyzed lot of different data sources, so we could developed and demonstarte the whole story.

-2.
+https://github.com/jmilla01/Joaquin-Millan---Portfolio/blob/main/TP_DH.pbix

+2. This dashboard was presented on the course analysing Fifa dataset regarding the Playstation game and the stats.